 Where is Spencer Herron Now?

-Spencer’s victim’s goal was “to help make sure other girls are safe when they go to school,” and significant progress was made in the matter by her simply sharing her story.
+Therefore, today, following his early release from a state correctional facility in the summer of 2022, Spencer is serving out his probation in Gwinnett County as a registered sex offender.
+His victim’s goal was “to help make sure other girls are safe when they go to school,” and significant progress was made in the matter by her simply sharing her story.
 “I hope this shows other victims and their families that they can stand up for themselves too,” she once stated.
 “I want girls to know that it is wrong for a trusted adult to abuse that trust to manipulate them into doing things they are not comfortable with.
 Victims should also not feel guilty or ashamed of themselves.”